Medicare Set Aside Compliance Rules -A History and Analysis

 That is an astounding amount of money even for one file.
 For instance, one file not reported for six months would result in a fine of $180,000.
 With the Feds having a budget shortfall, this could be a cash cow for CMS.

 One of the other questions we have come across is concerning offshore accounts such as captives and risk retention groups.
 I have been told by various MSA experts and the CMS that if the claim originated in the US, regardless of where the policy was initiated, the claims that reach the minimum thresholds must be reported to the CMS or be subject to fines.
 I discussed these minimum thresholds in this post.

 The other concern is that the CMS has often said it is the ultimate responsibility of the employer to report the claims.
 Are you sure that your carrier or TPA has reported your claims timely and accurately?
 I have often heard that “our carrier or TPA” has that handled.

 During our premium audits and reserve reviews, we have noticed some areas on MSAs that were cause for concern.
 I thought that I would point them out as a way to avoid fines or other problems due to misreporting Medicare Set Asides.

 If your carrier or TPA is properly reporting claims, you should be receiving a status report from the CMS.
-We have found that very often during premium and reserve reviews that no one has seen any such report, which is really an acknowledgement letter.
+We have found that very often during premium and reserve reviews no one has seen any such report, which is really an acknowledgment letter.